 For partners subscribed to Enterprise plans.

-If you're the Administrator on an Enterprise plan, you can let team members access IT Glue by signing in to a central identity provider.
+If you're the Administrator on an Enterprise plan, you can let team members access IT Glue by logging in to a central identity provider.
 Single sign-on (SSO) provides an easy way to access multiple websites or applications using a single account.
-This topic provides an overview of the SAML (Security Assertion Markup Language) SSO option in your account settings.
-Note: We also support JWT-based SSO.

 To configure SAML settings for SSO, you need an identity provider that supports SAML 2.0.
 This widely supported protocol enables web-based authentication scenarios including cross-domain SSO and federated authentication between SaaS applications, like IT Glue, and on-premise directory systems, such as Active Directory.
 The key to this feature is the intermediary SAML SSO server – also known as the identity provider.

-How it works: Authentication to your subdomain (mycompany.itglue.com) is handled by your identity provider.
+Authentication to your subdomain (mycompany.itglue.com) is handled by your identity provider.
 Whenever IT Glue or one of your other apps or sites wants to authenticate you via SSO, they'll redirect you to the identity provider.
-If you are not signed in, you can sign in using your SSO credentials.
-But if you're already signed in, you won't need to sign in again.
+If you are not logged in, you can log in using your SSO credentials.
+But if you're already logged in, you won't need to log in again.
 You are immediately redirected back to IT Glue with the necessary authentication token.
 This token is used to verify that you are authenticated with the identity provider.